aurazelco/plotZcurve/README.md

 #### Additional steps for flask

-and the absolute paths for the input genome files and the location of the R script have to be manually inserted in the following variables:

-If the user wants to run the flask app, the file [flask_interface/app/routes.py](flask_interface/app/routes.py) file has to be opened in a text editor, and the user has to add where the files are stored in app.config['UPLOAD_PATH'], and where the script with the R function is located in app.config['SCRIPT_PATH'].
+If the user wants to run the flask app, the file [flask_interface/app/routes.py](flask_interface/app/routes.py) file has to be opened in a text editor, and the user has to add where the files are stored in app.config['UPLOAD_PATH'], and where the script with the R function is located in app.config['SCRIPT_PATH'], both as *absolute paths*.

 For security reasons, this has to be done manually by the user according to their own local directory structure.
 If this step is omitted, and the flask app is run, the app will raise an error and exit.

 ```shell